<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://cottageinmuskoka.me/?p=1104</guid>

 <description><![CDATA[<p>This Friday, the Muskoka Lakes Association will hold its AGM in Port Carling.
 Details below and here.
 The 121st Muskoka Lakes Association Annual General Meeting will be held on July 25th at the Port Carling Community Centre.
-Doors open at 6:30<span class="ellipsis">&#8230;</span> <a href="https://cottageinmuskoka.ca/muskoka-lakes-association-agm/"></p>
+Doors open at 6:30 p.m. and the meeting will begin at 7:00 p.m.
+Come and enjoy some refreshments and ... <a title="Muskoka Lakes Association AGM" class="read-more" href="https://cottageinmuskoka.ca/muskoka-lakes-association-agm/" aria-label="Read more about Muskoka Lakes Association AGM">Read more</a></p>

 <p>The post <a href="https://cottageinmuskoka.ca/muskoka-lakes-association-agm/">Muskoka Lakes Association AGM</a> appeared first on <a href="https://cottageinmuskoka.ca">Cottage In Muskoka</a>.</p>